PuppyGirlBelly/md_puppy/notes.md

 [x] Index pages for the categories?
     [x] Index created as {{ Index: <category> }} and then produces a <li> of links [x] Fix dates on all files
-[ ] Improve template processing; insert HTML-ified markdown in boilerplate first.
-Then scan for text to replace.
 [x] Generate Content pages
-    - Empty markdown file with frontmatter pre-filled [ ] Config file?
+    - Empty markdown file with frontmatter pre-filled [x] Config file?
-    - Useful for determining project root
+    [x] Useful for determining project root
-    - Could set it to have a default location to pull static folder; instead of always pulling from repo.
+    [x] Could set it to have a default location to pull static folder; instead of always pulling from repo.
-    - Base url for <base> tags might not be too useful...
+    [x] Base url for <base> tags might not be too useful...

 ## Fun features
 [ ] Add image processing for dithering images